jornada-im/documentation/docs/chap-publishing-data.md

 ### Other entities

-Other entities should probably be kept in the top level of the dataset directory, but me may find a better way.
+Other entities should probably be kept in the top level of the dataset directory, but we may find a better way.

 ### Build scripts